How Much Compensation For Dermatitis Claims?

 YOUR EMPLOYER’S LEGAL OBLIGATION

 Legally, your employer must comply with the law on hazardous substances that could lead to dermatitis.
 They must take all necessary steps in reducing and preventing the risk where possible.

 According to the Health and Safety Executive, employers must ensure they adhere to the following under the Control of Substances Hazardous to Health (COSHH) Regulations 2002.

 - Protective clothing and equipment are provided to employees where possible.

-- Assessments and monitoring of the exposure of harmful substances must be carried out regularly and documented with exposure being controlled where possible.
+- Assessments and monitoring of the exposure to harmful substances must be carried out regularly and documented with exposure being controlled where possible.

 - Information and training must be delivered to employees.